 Christene Vela Nemetsky, Ed.D.

 Texas Troops to Teachers (TTT) is a federally funded program designed to assist retiring and separating military veterans to become teachers in their next careers.
 Since its beginning in November 1995, the Texas Troops to Teachers Office has counseled over 27,000 veterans, advising them on routes and programs to achieve full teacher certification in Texas, and referring them to districts for employment.
 Texas leads the nation in the number of veterans who have become teachers, with over 3,000 hired since 1995.

 Nationally, the Troops to Teachers Program is funded by the federal Department of Defense, but is managed by the Defense Activity for Non-Traditional Education Support (DANTES) office in Pensacola, Florida.
 The DANTES office manages the registration of TTT participants, distributes all funding, and maintains contact with TTT participants who have received financial benefits.

-To register for the Troops to Teachers program, click here.
+REGISTER NOW for the Troops to Teachers program.

 Native American Affairs & Indian Preferance Act

 TEA Monthly Newsletter